 I also repeated the same search queries with three other search engines: Bing, FindX, and Lilo acting as a control group.
 All six search engines are powered by Bing and should produce similar — if not identical — search results.

 The search results were unsurprisingly very similar across all six search engines.
 There were some minor ranking differences within the results of all the search engines.
-E.g. some results would be listed one position higher or lower in one search engine compared to the others.
+For example, some results would be listed one position higher or lower in one search engine compared to the others.
 One search query produced very different results between search engines as it automatically bypassed the mature-content filter that is normally applied.

 The thing that stood out in the result was the consistently increased position of Verizon Media-owned websites in the search results of Verizon Media-owned search engines.

 Verizon Media-properties had a median search result position of 1 and an average position of 2,8 in Verizon Media-owned search engines.
 In the above boxplot, you can see that Verizon Media-websites are clustered at the top position in search results in their own search engines.

 The three Bing-powered control search engines rank Verizon Media-properties consistently lower with a median position of 4 and an average of 9,4.
 For contrast, I’ve also included the results from StartPage which gets its search results from Google.

 You can download a copy of the results spreadsheet if you’re interested in the details.